iliketwertles/neocat/README.md

 options:
 -h      shows this menu
 -r      reads file and outputs as rainbow
+-g      reads file compressed as gz
 ```